Nepenthes palawanensis: Description

 Nepenthes palawanensis was featured as number 4 on Chris Packham's "top ten discoveries of extraordinary and weird new species from the last decade" on the BBC programme Decade of Discovery, first broadcast on December 14, 2010.

 The discovery of N. attenboroughii, by a team that included McPherson, helped to obtain local support for the protection of the Mount Victoria range; following the discovery of N. palawanensis, it was hoped that similar support for the Sultan range might result.
 To date, neither mountain has been afforded protected status.

+Hybrids

 Nepenthes palawanensis forms natural hybrids with a taxon resembling N. philippinensis.